mocnik-science/osm-vis/README.md

-# osm-vis - OpenStreetMap Visualization
+# OSMvis - OpenStreetMap Visualization

-This repository contains several visualizations of [OpenStreetMap (OSM)](http://www.openstreetmap.org) data.
+OSMvis is a collection of visualizations related to [OpenStreetMap (OSM)](http://www.openstreetmap.org), in particular the OSM database, the OSM wiki, and the use of OSM data in general.
+OSMvis aims at exploring the generation, modification, and use of OSM by the methods of information visualization.

 ## Installation